NuclearPhoenixx/fake-sandbox/README.md

 ![install](http://www.apertured.tk/host/install.png)

-  Don't mind the last line in German, this will appear in your language.
 Now click any key to start the installation.

 ----> You can now close the windows or press any key to close it.
 The installation is complete.